Walking on Spheres and Talking to Neighbors: Variance Reduction for Laplace's Equation: Abstract

 \section{Abstract}

-Walk on Spheres algorithms leverage properties of Brownian Motion to create Monte Carlo estimates of solutions to a class of elliptic partial differential equations.
-We propose a new caching strategy which leverages the continuity of paths of Brownian Motion.
+Walk on Spheres algorithms leverage properties of Brownian Motion to create Monte Carlo estimates of solutions to elliptic partial differential equations.
+We propose a new caching strategy that leverages the continuity of paths of Brownian Motion.
+Until recently, estimates were constructed pointwise and did not use the relationship between solutions at nearby points within a domain.
 In the case of Laplace's equation with Dirichlet boundary conditions, our algorithm has improved asymptotic runtime compared to previous approaches.
-Until recently, estimates were constructed pointwise and did not use the relationship between solutions at nearby points within a domain.
-Instead, our results are achieved by passing information from a cache of fixed size.
-We also provide bounds on the performance of our algorithm and demonstrate its performance on example problems of increasing complexity.
+Our results are achieved by information reuse from a cache of fixed size.
+We also provide bounds on the performance of our algorithm and demonstrate our approach on example problems of increasing complexity.